danishnxt/DHT_File_system/README.md

     - go into dht/ folder and execute "go run dht_nxt_main.go"
     - This will create a basic node object and execute server client code to setup one instance of a chord node

+## Planned

+    - Testing module for running tests on all network and non-network functionality
+    - Auto script to show sample running for overall project

 ## Who am I ?

     Just another Gopher trying to Go better

+## brviti

+    ????